Skip to Main Content

 Cala di Volpe and the Art of the Long Table

 That setting matters because it defines the logic of the meal.
 Terraces on this part of the Costa Smeralda are not merely decorative.
-They function as the actual dining room for much of the summer season, and the format that works leading in them — sharing plates, aperitif-first sequences, bottles opened early — maps directly onto the Mediterranean small-plates tradition that has structured coastal eating from Catalonia to the Levant.
+They function as the actual dining room for much of the summer season, and the format that works well in them, sharing plates, aperitif-first sequences, bottles opened early, maps directly onto the Mediterranean small-plates tradition that has structured coastal eating from Catalonia to the Levant.
 Frades reads that tradition clearly, with tapas options designed for the table rather than the individual, and a sparkling wine selection that encourages the meal to open slowly and stay open.

 The Sardinian Thread in a Mediterranean Frame

 Frades anchors its menu in those Sardinian specialities while framing them within the broader Mediterranean idiom.
 That is a practical decision as much as an editorial one: the clientele arriving at Cala di Volpe in July and August comes from across Europe and beyond, and a menu that reads Mediterranean while delivering Sardinian specificity works across that range.
 What distinguishes the kitchen is that the Sardinian thread remains visible rather than being dissolved into a generic coastal menu.
-That specificity is part of what earned the restaurant Michelin Plate recognition in both 2024 and 2025, a designation that signals consistent cooking quality without the tasting-menu architecture of the starred tier.
+That specificity is part of what earned the restaurant Michelin Plate recognition in both 2024 and 2025.

 For comparison, the Michelin Plate sits below the star categories occupied by houses like Atelier Moessmer Norbert Niederkofler in Brunico, Enrico Bartolini in Milan, or Enoteca Pinchiorri in Florence.
 But the Plate designation in Michelin's current framework is not a consolation; it is a quality marker for restaurants that deliver well-made food without necessarily organising their offer around the performance of a multi-course progression.
 For a terrace restaurant on the Costa Smeralda, that distinction is accurate and useful.